EXXETA/SemanticMocking/README.md

 # But know we are hiding the implementation details of the dependencies!
 Yes that is true.
 But does that really matter?
 We are testing the view model class and not the dependencies.
-The implementation details are just one F12-key press away.
+The implementation details are just one click away.

 Abstracting the details of the dependencies helps to focus on the interaction of the sut with the dependencies on a semantic level not a technical one.